Orange River Colony

 The Orange River Colony was the British colony created after Britain first occupied (1900) and then annexed (1902) the independent Orange Free State in the Second Boer War.
-The colony ceased to exist in 1910, when it was absorbed into the Union of South Africa as Orange Free State Province.
+The colony ceased to exist in 1910, when it was absorbed into the Union of South Africa as the Orange Free State Province.

 Constitutional history

 During the Second Boer War, British forces invaded the Orange Free State, occupying the capital, Bloemfontein by 13 March 1900.
 Five months later, on 6 October 1900, the British government declared an official annexation of the full territory of the Orange Free State, this in-spite of the fact they had not yet occupied the full territory, nor defeated the Free State forces.